benwhalley/struckdown/README.md

 A `think` response will be more reflective, longer, and can include notes/plans.

 The `speak` response will be more direct, and the AI is requested to use spoken idioms.
-(These different styles of responses are achieved by adding hints to the call to the AI model.)
+These different styles of responses are achieved by adding hints to the call to the AI model, and changing parameters like temperature.

 #### Classifications